2sneha5/syncloud/README.md

 # syncloud
-all in one platform for all virtual popular virtual drives
+all in one platform for all popular virtual drives